lkatich/files_to_storage/README.md

 To change the logs visualization, for example - remove from console - go to the conf/log_config.yml and update the handlers to be only "debug_handler"

 To generate test files you may use files_generator script.
-Run files_generator.py --help to check the usage
+Run files_generator.py --help to check the usage.
+Set the required -wd parameter as the path to the newly created "files" folder

 ```bash
 ./files_generator.py